-A geographic region certified by the California Public Utilities Commission and the California Energy Commission as an area in which multiple LCRIGs could be located, provided that, for the interim period before those agencies certify such areas and for LCRIFs that are proposed to connect LCRIGs located outside the State of California, an Energy Resource Area shall mean a geographic region that would be connected to the CAISO Controlled Grid by an LCRIF with respect to which the CAISO Governing Board determines that all of the requirements of Section 24.1.3 are satisfied, except for the requirement that the LCRIGs to which the LCRIF would connect are located in an area certified as an ERA by those agencies.
+A geographic region certified by the California Public Utilities Commission and the California Energy Commission as an area in which multiple LCRIGs could be located, provided that, for the interim period before those agencies certify such areas and for LCRIFs that are proposed to connect LCRIGs located outside the State of California, an Energy Resource Area shall mean a geographic region that would be connected to the CAISO Controlled Grid by an LCRIF with respect to which the CAISO Governing Board determines that all of the requirements of Section 24.4.63 are satisfied, except for the requirement that the LCRIGs to which the LCRIF would connect are located in an area certified as an ERA by those agencies.

 * * * * *

 - Exceptional Dispatch CPM

-An Exceptional Dispatch CPM under Section 43.1.5 with a term of 30 days.
+An Exceptional Dispatch CPM under Section 43A.2.5 with a term of 30 or 60 days.

 * * * * *

 - Exceptional Dispatch Term

-The term of each Exceptional Dispatch CPM designation, as determined pursuant to Section 43.3.6.
+The term of each Exceptional Dispatch CPM designation, as determined pursuant to Section 43A.3.6.

 * * * * *